buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertyEnumerations/PEnum_SleeperArrangement.md

 # PEnum_SleeperArrangement

-Enumeration describing the relative position of a rail fastening to surrounding sleepers
+Enumeration describing the relative position of a rail fastening to surrounding sleepers<!-- end of definition -->

 ## Items